CMU-SAFARI/BLEND/README.md

 BLEND is a mechanism that can efficiently find fuzzy seed matches between sequences to significantly improve the performance and accuracy while reducing the memory space usage of two important applications: 1) finding overlapping reads and 2) read mapping.
 Finding fuzzy seed matches enable BLEND to find both 1) exact-matching seeds and 2) highly similar seeds.
 We integrate the BLEND mechanism into [Minimap2](https://github.com/lh3/minimap2/tree/7358a1ead1adfa89a2d3d0e72ffddd05732f9850).
 We make the following changes in the original Minimap2 implementation:

 - We enable the Minimap2 implementation so that it can find fuzzy seed matches using the BLEND mechanism as the original implementation can only find the exact-matching seeds between sequences.
-To this end, we change the [sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c) implementation of Minimap2 so that 1) we can generate the seeds that BLEND finds and 2) generate the hash values for seeds to find fuzzy seed matches.
+To this end, we change the [sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c) implementation of Minimap2 so that 1) we can generate the seeds by concatanating each minimizer k-mer with its immediately preceding k-mers and 2) generate the hash values for seeds such that a pair of highly similar seeds can have the same hash value to find fuzzy seed matches with a single look-up.
 - We enable the Minimap2 implementation to use seeds longer than 256 bases so that it can store longer seeds when using BLEND by combining the minimizer k-mer with *many* neighbor k-mers (e.g., hundreds), if necessary.
 The current implementation of Minimap2 allocates 8-bits to store seed lengths up to 256 characters.
 We change this requirement in various places of the implementation (e.g., [line 112 in sketch.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/sketch.c#L112) and [line 239 in index.c](https://github.com/lh3/minimap2/blob/7358a1ead1adfa89a2d3d0e72ffddd05732f9850/index.c#L239)) so that BLEND can use 14 bits to store seed lengths up to 16384 characters.
 We do this because BLEND merges many k-mers into a single seed, which may be much larger than a 256 character-long sequence.

 ## Cloning the source code